PIH/openmrs-module-addresshierarchyrwanda/README.md

 Allows for the entry of structured addresses.
 Contains by default Rwandan structure....

-* Use https://github.com/openmrs/openmrs-module-addresshierarchy/ when doing the final upgrade that includes the UI and abondon this module
+* Use https://github.com/openmrs/openmrs-module-addresshierarchy/ when doing the final upgrade that includes the UI and abandon this module